New Content Daily Sign Up Here

 Your Questions Answered

-Does the Hong Kong Immigration Department Positively Consider Family Reunion as a Factor to Employment Visa Grant?
+Does The Hong Kong Immigration Department Positively Consider Family Reunion As A Factor To Employment Visa Grant?

 Posted by / in Employment Visas, Family Visas, Your Question Answered / No responses

-First Published January 4, 2020
+First Published January 4, 2020 – Still Relevant

 Employment visa grant?
 What do the Hong Kong Immigration Department take into account exactly when considering an application for an employment visa where the applicant has recently divorced from a Hong Kong resident?